Juliet-Simpson/Save-The-Dolphins/README.md

 - An animation when the homepage loads of the jumbotron entering the screen from the left.

+- A requirement to check at least one of the three checkboxes on the contact form.
+This requires JavaScript.

 ## **Technologies Used**
 ---
 ### **Languages:**